ReadAlongs/Studio-Web/README.md

 Then,

-    npm install
+    npm install --force

 ### Building

 The TypeScript code must be compiled:

-    nx build web-component
+    nx build web-component --watch

 You need to run `nx build web-component` if you want to try out the angular-demo because running nx build web-component will build the angular wrapper into the generated folder in the ngx-web-component wrapper library.
+The watch flag will auto-build the stencil component and angular wrapper if you change web-component source.

-If you want to try out the angular app demo to see an example of how to integrate readalongs into your Angular project, run `nx serve angular-demo`
+If you want to try out the angular app demo to see an example of how to integrate readalongs into your Angular project, run `nx serve angular-demo`.
+Otherwise run `nx serve Studio-Web` to see the

 License